lengjingzju/cbuild-ng/README.md

     * Include Makefile: Compile with including templates
     * I have the make: Anyone with a certain foundation can fully master and modify this compilation tool
 * If users want to put the template in the source directory, it is recommended to put `inc.makes` and set the variable of `INC_MAKES`
-* The default behavior of `inc.makes` only includes inc.env.mk and ins.ins.mk
+* The default behavior of `inc.makes` only includes inc.env.mk and inc.ins.mk
 * `INC_MAKES` can be set to a combination of `disenv` `conf` `app` `mod` `disins`:
     * disenv: Excluding inc.env.mk
-    * conf  : Including ins.conf.mk
+    * conf  : Including inc.conf.mk
-    * app   : Including ins.app.mk
+    * app   : Including inc.app.mk
-    * mod   : Including ins.mod.mk
+    * mod   : Including inc.mod.mk
-    * disins: Excluding ins.ins.mk
+    * disins: Excluding inc.ins.mk

 ### Environment Template inc.env.mk